cncf/tag-security/assessments/README.md

 Finalized assessments may be used by the community to assist in contextual evaluation of a  project but are not an endorsement of the security of the project, not a security audit of the project, and do not relieve an individual or organization from performing due diligence and complying with laws, regulations, and polcies.

-Draft assessments contain *unconfirmed* content and are not endorsed as factual until confirmed during their finalization.
+Draft assessments contain *unconfirmed* content and are not endorsed as factual until committed to this repository, which requires detailed peer review.
 Draft assessments may also contain *speculative* content as the project lead or security reviewer is performing an evaluation.
-Draft assessments, therefore, are **not** to be used in any capacity by the community.
+Draft assessments are *only* for the purpose of preparing final assessment and are **not** to be used in any other capacity by the community.

 ## Process